 7. Don’t Be the Hero, Don’t Be the Victim

 Avoid bragging about taking on extra corporate social responsibilities to support the community.
 And don’t cry for empathy due to how tough your financial situation might become.
-Just keep your market informed without asking them to feel anything extra for your business.
+Keep your market informed without asking them to feel anything extra for your business.

 8. Increase Communication Budgets

-Communicating less in a crisis is like removing any grease from the cog wheels that is your business.
+Communicating less in a crisis is like removing any grease from the cogwheels that are your business.
 Instead, share more than your business usually does.
 It’s okay for your market and employees to worry about the reality, but not over lack of information.